Showing 1–24 of 30 results

 Fire Rated Downlights are a type of recessed ceiling light that include a flame-retardant material around the edge of the fitting to help prevent fire from spreading between floors of a building which.
 This coupled with the flame-resistant canister on the back of the fitting itself, means that (as indicated by the name) the fitting has a Fire Rating.
 All of the fittings below are GU10 (230V) mains voltage, meaning they are perfect for direct replacement of older lighting solutions.

 One thing to note is that the Fire Rating does not mean that if the fitting catches fire, it will not spread.
 It is very rare for a fitting to catch fire, so it isn’t really a health & safety hazard.
-The fitting itself includes an intumescent seal around the edge of the fitting, which expands when heated, meaning that as soon as the fitting is powered on, the seal helps prevent fire penetration through to other floors of a building.
+The fitting itself includes an intumescent seal around the edge of the fascia, which expands when heated, meaning that as soon as the fitting is powered on, the seal helps prevent fire penetration through to other floors of a building.

 There are different classes of fittings that can resist flames for 30, 60, and 90 minutes or even more.
 All the Downlights Quickbit have available on the website can hold back fire for 90 minutes, which is another aspect of the safety techniques that this fitting uses as it’ll give enough time for the emergency services to arrive an extinguish the fire before it spreads between floors.